-Many businesses require their employees to travel.
+Many businesses require employees to travel.
 Sometimes this travel is local, or at least entirely within Ohio.
-Other times it will be throughout a region, like the Midwest, or across the country.
-International business may require employees to fly overseas on a regular basis.
-These journeys create risks for workers they might not otherwise face at work.
-The employees must traverse places the employer has no control over and cannot guarantee are safe.
-Workers’ risks of being in car, plane, or other transportation accidents increases.
-Their risk of being on unsafe premises rises.
-When travel-related hazards lead to accidents and injuries, traveling employees are faced with the question of whether they can receive workers’ compensation benefits.
+Other times it will be in a region, like the Midwest, or across the country.
+Some businesses may also require employees to fly overseas regularly.
+Extended employee travel creates increased risks for workers.
+And when travel leads to accidents and injuries, traveling employees face a lot of questions, financial instability, and whether they can receive workers’ compensation benefits.

 Traveling Employees Are at Risk for Injury

-Work-related travel puts workers at risk for accidents and injuries, including:
+Work travel puts employees at risk for the following accidents and injuries:

 - Airplane accidents

-- Slip and falls or other accidents within airports
+- Slip and falls or accidents within airports

 - Public transportation accidents

-- Injuries sustained in hotels or other rental properties
+- Injuries in hotels or other rental properties

-- Injuries that occur at on a client or customer’s premises
+- Injuries on a client or customer’s premises

-The Ohio workers’ compensation system covers injuries that occur in the court of employment or arise out of the employment.
+Ohio workers’ compensation covers injuries that occur in the course of employment or arise out of the employment.
 When an injury happens in the course of employment, this refers to a work-related accident on the business’s premises or at a work site.
 There is usually little doubt that injuries sustained during these accidents are covered by workers’ compensation benefits.
 However, injuries can also arise out of a person’s employment.
-This means the injury did not necessarily occur during traditional work hours or on the business’s premises, but was related to the risks associated with the position.
+This means the injury did not necessarily occur during traditional work hours or on the business’s premises but was related to the risks associated with the position.

-When an employee’s injury occurs while they are traveling for work, there are questions regarding whether the injury occurred in the course of or arising out of the employment.
-If an accident occurred at a business’s office in another city or while the employee was performing a work duty abroad, then a workers’ compensation claim has a great deal of support.
-However, injuries that occur while an employee is traveling for work yet not performing their job duties at the time of the accident are another story.
+When an employee’s injury occurs while traveling for work, there are questions regarding whether the injury occurred in the course of or arising out of the employment.
+If an accident occurred at a business’s office in another city or while the employee was working abroad, then your claim has a lot of support.
+However, injuries that occur while an employee is traveling for work but not performing job duties at the time are another story.

-Traveling employee workers’ comp cases often come down to proving that the injured worker was acting on behalf of the employer and not themselves at the time of the accident.
-To determine this, an injured worker and their attorney can seek to provide evidence that:
+Traveling employee workers’ comp cases often come down to proving that the injured worker was acting on behalf of the employer.
+To determine this, an injured worker and their attorney can provide evidence that:

-- The time, place, and circumstances of the injury demonstrate it happened in the course of or arose from employment
+- The time, place, and circumstances demonstrate that it happened in the course of employment

 - The proximity of the place of the accident to the place of employment